HalluGuard: Demystifying Data-Driven and Reasoning-Driven Hallucinations in LLMs: Experiments

 \subsection{Case Study}

-Fine-grained hallucinations—lexically similar yet semantically incorrect outputs—pose a particular challenge for detection.
-To evaluate whether \model{} can comprehensively capture such subtle errors, we use the PAWS dataset\citep{zhang2019paws}, which contrasts paraphrases with high surface overlap but divergent meanings.
+Fine-grained hallucinations-lexically similar yet semantically incorrect outputs-pose a particular challenge for detection.
+To evaluate whether \model{} can comprehensively capture such subtle errors, we use the PAWS dataset~\citep{zhang2019paws}, which contrasts paraphrases with high surface overlap but divergent meanings.
 Following~\citet{li2025principled}, we adopt ROUGE-based reference signals for evaluation (\Cref{tab:semantic_results}).
-Across model scales, \model{} consistently surpasses baselines: it achieves 90.18\% AUROC and 87.64\% AUPRC on Llama2-70B, and 91.24\% AUROC and 88.53\% AUPRC on QwQ-32B—exceeding the next-best method by nearly five points.
+Across model scales, \model{} consistently surpasses baselines: it achieves 90.18\% AUROC and 87.64\% AUPRC on Llama2-70B, and 91.24\% AUROC and 88.53\% AUPRC on QwQ-32B-exceeding the next-best method by nearly five points.
 Even on GPT-2, it leads with 83.27\% AUROC and 80.46\% AUPRC.
-These results confirm \model{}’s effectiveness in capturing fine-grained semantic inconsistencies beyond benchmark settings.
+These results confirm \model{}'s effectiveness in capturing fine-grained semantic inconsistencies beyond benchmark settings.